Ruddigore: fiddle-dee-dee-lightful

 Special kudos to set designer S.B.
 Murray for the brilliant portrait gallery set in the second act, in which the deceased baronets pose as fulllength paintings before literally stepping out from the walls to confront Sir Ruthven, occasionally even spooking the audience during their songs.

-The Ventura County Gilbert and Sullivan Repertoire Company is continuing on its merry way, bringing to the Hillcrest Center for the Arts in Thousand Oaks the latest in its continuing series of Gilbert and Sullivan operettas.
-This time it's "Ruddigore," with its alternate designation, "The Witch's Curse," putting right in season for the run-up to Halloween.
+The Ventura County Gilbert & Sullivan Repertoire Company is continuing on its merry way, bringing to the Hillcrest Center for the Arts in Thousand Oaks the latest in its continuing series of Gilbert and Sullivan operettas.
+This time it 's "Ruddigore," with its alternate designation, "The Witch 's Curse," putting right in season for the run-up to Halloween.

 Musically, the show works reasonably well, with the central principals, Megan Crockett as Rose Maybud and John Gaston as Robin Oakapple, not only equipped with voices suited to their tasks but also comfortable with the mock seriousness of the book and lyrics.
 Even the patter songs scattered throughout the show and among the cast are presented with unusual clarity, though in a few cases not at a lickety-split pace.
 There are fine voices among the choraliers, a few of whom get to step forward for their own featured songs.